Pazemo/docs/source/index.html.md

 ### LIVE environments

-- The LIVE API is located at https://api.stg.pazemo.com/
+- The LIVE API is located at <a href="https://api.stg.pazemo.com/explorer">https://api.stg.pazemo.com/explorer</a>

-Please note Sandbox environment is limited.
-We do not send any emails from it as well as transfer processing is not simulated.
-Please consider Simulation endpoints to change transfer state after funding.

 ## Get your profile id